 - EUR 3.4 billion of direct support for people, including workers and vulnerable groups (the allocated "direct support to people" amounts overlap partially with the ESF health and enterprise reprogramming).

-- A EUR 7.6 billion in additional EU pre-financing was provided;
+- A EUR 7.6 billion immediate increase of liquidity was provided;

 - 179 cohesion policy programmes have so far opted for 100% EU co-financing;

-- EUR 3.7 billion has been transferred between Funds and/or between categories of regions.
+- EUR 5.7 billion has been transferred between Funds and between categories of regions.